-- [i] In order to maintain current rights to explore and mine the tenements at Tallering Peak, Koolan Island, and Extension Hill the Consolidated Entity is required to perform minimum exploration work to meet the expenditure requirements specified by the Department of Industry and Resources. - [ii] Operating leases: - operating lease for office space with an initial lease term of 5 years; and - operating lease for machinery has an average term of 1.4 years and expires in December 2008. - [iii] Finance leases and hire purchases have an average term of 4.5 years with the option to purchase the asset at the completion of the lease term for a pre-agreed amount.
+- [j] In order to maintain current rights to explore and mine the tenements at Tallering Peak, Koolan Island, and Extension Hill the Consolidated Entity is required to perform minimum exploration work to meet the expenditure requirements specified by the Department of Industry and Resources. - [ii] Operating leases:

+- operating lease for office space with an initial lease term of 5 years; and - operating lease for machinery has an average term of 1.4 years and expires in December 2008. - [iii] Finance leases and hire purchases have an average term of 4.5 years with the option to purchase the asset at the completion of the lease term for a pre-agreed amount.
 The average discount rates implicit in the finance leases and hire purchases are 8.35% and 7.43% respectively.
-Secured lease liabilities are secured by a charge over the leased assets. - [iv] The Consolidated Entity had contractual commitments to purchase property, plant and equipment principally relating to: - construction and development of the Extension Hill project of \$41 million; and - Koolan Island main pit seawall, dewatering and footwall rehabilitation of \$25 million.
+Secured lease liabilities are secured by a charge over the leased assets. - [iv] The Consolidated Entity had contractual commitments to purchase property, plant and equipment principally relating to: - construction and development of the Extension Hill project of \$41 million; and - Koolan Island Main Pit seawall, dewatering and footwall rehabilitation of \$25 million.

 CONSOLIDATED COMPANY

-2008 2007 2008 2007

-\$'000 \$'000 \$'000 \$'000
+NOTES 2008 \$'000 2007 \$'000 2008 \$'000 2007 \$'000

 24. EMPLOYEE BENEFITS

-The aggregate employee benefits liability is comprised of:
+The aggregate employee benefits liability is comprised o of:

 Accrued wages, salaries and on-costs 421 720 - -

 Provisions 1,839 1,100 - -

-= 2,260 1,820 - -
+2,260 1,820 - -

 25. SHARE-BASED PAYMENT PLANS

-(a) Recognised share-based payment expenses
+[a] Recognised share-based payment expenses

-Expense arising from equity-settled share-based payment transactions 2[d] 5,599 2,957 -
+Expense arising from equity-settled share-based payment transactions 2[d] 5,599 2,957 - -